kHigasa/andres_cms/README.md

 This is CMS with Rails5 and React.

 ## Flow
-1. Cut branch from origin andres(dev branch but not manage compiled files)
+1. Start a branch from origin andres(dev branch but not manage compiled files).
-1. Make pull request to develop
+1. Make pull request to andres.

 ## Attention
-- Comment your code to tell your intention of the implement
+- Comment your code to tell your intention of the implement.
 - When you merge from develop branch to master branch and some conflicts happen, you must give priority to master branch.
 Vice versa.
 (And andres too.)

 ## Deployment